-68. Orange County Air Pollution Control District, 4 Cal.
-3d 945 (1971), 44 P.2d 1361.
+P.2d 1361.
 The Court was presented with an apparent conflict of jurisdiction between (1) that of the Commission which had granted SCE the authority to construct a steam electric generating plant and (2) that possessed by Petitioner which had denied SCE's application for a permit to operate the plant.
 The Court held that the utility was required to obtain approval from both the Commission and the District.
 The Court reversed a Commission order asserting exclusive jurisdiction over the certification process but stated that its order was "without prejudice to Edison's right to seek judicial review of [Petitioner's] order pursuant to the judicial review provisions of the Health & Safety Code."

-69. Henry Wood, 4 Cal.
-3d 288 (1971), 481 P.2d 823.
-The Court affirmed the Commission order dismissing complaints against PG&E and Pacific Telephone.
+Commission order dismissing complaints against PG&E and Pacific Telephone.
 The complaints challenged the validity of credit rules already approved by the Commission.
 The Court concluded that in adopting such rules, the Commission was acting in a quasi-legislative capacity and that customers of the utilities did not enjoy any particular procedural due process rights with regard to the adoption of the rules by the Commission.
-This case is frequently cited for the proposition that the Commission need not offer the traditional trappings of due process (such as a notice and hearing) when acting in a legislative capacity (ratemaking and rulemaking).43 At least with respect to ratemaking, however, some question remains.
+This case is frequently cited for the proposition that the Commission need not offer the traditional trappings of due process (such as a notice and hearing) when acting in a legislative capacity (ratemaking and rulemaking).
+At least with respect to ratemaking, however, some question remains.
 See Paras.
-31 and 53, supra.
+32 and 54, supra.
+Moreover, today, ratemaking proceedings are subject to a "substantial evidence" test (Section 1757(a)(4) that did not exist when Wood was decided.)
+Finally, even in purely legislative matters such a rulemaking, the Commission's failure to follow its own rules may lead to annulment.
+(See Para.
+20.)
+But, the core holding in Henry Wood remains significant because it affirms that no constitutionally based "due process" right attaches to quasi-legislative matters which (either before or after SB 960) include ratemaking matters.
+Whatever "process" is "due" in those matters is fixed by statute or the Commission's rules.